 With more countries moving into recovery mode, economies are ramping up to meet surging customer demand.
 Businesses adapting from firefighting to strategizing, have the highest chances of not only surviving but also capturing future growth opportunities left behind by their slower competitors.

 To ensure a fast recovery from the global Covid-19 crisis, manufacturers need to prioritize these 3 key areas.

 1. Closing digital gaps

-2. Re-discovering customer centricity
+2. Customer centricity

-3. Boosting business agility and innovation
+3. Business agility and innovation

-They have identified demand changes early and were able to adapt their production and sales processes flexibly.
-With a digitalized development-to-production chain these businesses were able to change their business models on the spot.
-They do not only benefit from the revenues of their immediate innovations but have built long-term agility to withstand any future crisis to come.
+They have identified demand changes early and were able to adapt quickly.
+With a digital development-to-production chain, these businesses were able to change their business models on the fly.
+Their agility and innovation not only contributed to increased revenues but also helped to build a foundation that could withstand future crises.